isaaclyman/SuperTextAdventureMaker/README.md

 play.

 ## Is it hard to use?
 Nope.
 The grammar is simple and you don't need to know how to code.
-But you do need to find three symbols on your keyboard that you may not use a lot:
+But you do need to find two symbols on your keyboard that you may not use a lot:

 `>`: The right caret.
 You usually press Shift+. (shift-period) to type this.